-Dr. Cho investigates the molecular basis of skin disease.
+Dr. Cho is a physician and geneticist who investigates the molecular basis of skin disease.
 With colleague Dr. Jeffrey Cheng, he co-leads the RashX initiative at UCSF, which develops high resolution molecular fingerprints to understand and treat unusual skin diseases.

 Receiving his MD and his PhD in Genetics from the Stanford University School of Medicine, Dr. Cho led the earliest demonstrations of transcriptional profiling, genetic screens, and SNV-based mapping on a whole-genome scale.
 He subsequently co-founded Ingenuity Systems, a privately funded genetic content and software concern later wholly acquired by Qiagen N.V.

 Dr. Cho has been recognized with the American Academy of Dermatology Young Investigator Award, a LEO Foundation grant, and the Samsung Global Research Outreach Award.
 He was the Abby S. & Howard P. Milstein Research Scholar in Melanoma and received a Career Development Award from the Dermatology Foundation.
 He lectures at UCSF and at the Structure and Function of the Skin series in the American Academy of Dermatology's Annual Meeting.
-In his spare time, Dr. Cho applies trompe-l'œil methods to spargel and grifola frondosa risotto.
+In his leisure time, Dr. Cho is refining the first sazerac that hails its own rideshare.